cozybear-dev/ansible-tor/README.md

 My personal priority was to have a fleet that is well positioned geopolitically, not too expensive, and cares about privacy and anonymity - whilst not be one of the big hosters that has too many relays anyway.
 Using these principles, I found my way into these hosters;

 - https://aeza.net/
+    -   [SINCE APRIL 25 DO NOT RECOMMEND!]
+They are now actively blocking all Tor relay use, and have added it explicitly to their ToS.
+My account got blocked, funds lost.
     -   Incredible bang for buck
     -   Goes without saying it's a good hoster geopolitically
     -   Payment via cryptocurrency, and had no issues with privacy/anonymity